Starttoaster/docker-traefik/README.md

  2. Next you will need to enter the repo directory and chmod the script file to make it runnable: `chmod u+x script.sh`

- 3. Run the script with: `./script.sh`  ...The script created all necessary directories and files with the correct permissions at the root of the filesystem. `cd /apps` to view this directory we have created.
+ 3. Run the script with: `./script.sh`  ...The script created all necessary directories and files with the correct permissions at the root of the filesystem.

 ## Option 2: Manual setup